 The Suspension Bridge Tavern, Great Yarmouth

 The rumours that redevelopment plans were to be submitted for the Suspension Bridge Tavern in Runham Vauhall have come to fruition.
-Plans have been submitted to redevelop the site and build a block of flats.
+Plans have been submitted and approved to redevelop the site and build a block of flats.
 See the Great Yarmouth Mercury 6th Oct 2017 for more information.